lk2776/p8105_final_project/proposal.md

     the data.
   - Regional and State-wise Data: Ensure that comparisons are made correctly across regions and states.
+  - Interpretability: Ensure that the analysis and plots are clear, easy to read, and understandable.

 ## Planned Timeline